 The City of Fort Worth strives to protect water resources for drinking water, flood control, recreation, industrial operations, natural habitat, and other uses.
 As Fort Worth continues to grow, the City must act to prevent the degradation of surface water quality in our streams, lakes, and the Trinity River.
 The Environmental Master Plan describes how the City manages Fort Worth's watersheds and protects surface water quality through planning, monitoring, regulatory compliance, and education.
-The City

-- Watershed Planning

-- Stormwater Management

-- Surface Water Quality Monitoring and

-- Compliance
+The City continues to work closely with its partners to develop a comprehensive regional approach to preserving and improving surface waters.
+Protecting water resources for current and future generations takes the effort of the whole community.

-Surface Water Quality Communication & Collaboration
+- Watershed Planning - Stormwater Management - Surface Water Quality Monitoring and Compliance - Surface Water Quality Communication & Collaboration